-The present source of irrigation is canal and ground water where the area is underlain by fresh to marginal.
-3637 ha are irrigated with the existing canal network.
+The area falls under acute water stress category.
+The present source of irrigation is ground water where the area is underlain by fresh to marginal water quality.
 The remaining cultivable area is under rainfed agriculture.
 The present source of irrigation in the watershed has been tabulated in Table 10.